 The most obvious way to bring the outdoors in is to invest in a range of living greenery for inside your home.
-For Interior Designer, Darren Palmer, plants are in nearly every room that he designs.

 Not only do plants help bring the feeling of nature indoors, but they have a proven positive effect on your mental health.
 Research demonstrates that viewing plants can reduce stress and is scientifically pleasing to the human eye.

 Flowers are another way to bring nature into your home, and they don’t have to be a weekly purchase.
 Orchids, for example, are a semi-permanent installation of flora — if tended to carefully, they will reflower every year.